 In many cases NWDAF will require some time to calculate the Dispersion analytics for a UE or group of UEs, since the dispersion data is based on observations of the user's behaviour during a period of time.
 Therefore, the Dispersion analytics may not be immediately available to the consumer NF.
 By the time at which the NWDAF is confident on the computed Dispersion analytics, it may be late for the consumer NF taking a preventing action.

 An AF may be a consumer of Dispersion analytics from NWDAF.
 When the AF have obtained the Dispersion analytics from NWDAF, it may have enough behavioural information for determining the typical dispersion data for this UE.
-The AF may provision the Dispersion data as part of the Expected UE behaviour in UDM by following the procedures specified in TS 23.502 [3] clause 4.15.6.2.
+The AF may provision the Dispersion data, with a timestamp when the Dispersion data is stored, as part of the Expected UE behaviour in UDM, by following the procedures specified in TS 23.502 [3] clause 4.15.6.2.
 The Dispersion data included in the Expected UE behaviour may be offered to the AMF as part of the Access and Mobility Subscription Data or the SMF as part of the Session Management Subscription data.
+The timestamp provides information to AMF and SMF regarding the freshness of the dispersion data.
+Both the Data Dispersion Analytics and the Transaction Dispersion Analytics are subject to be stored as Expected UE Behaviour.

 By doing this, when AMF or SMF retrieve the subscription data for a UE from UDM, they receive the Dispersion data as part of the AMF/SMF-Associated Expected Behaviour parameters, respectively.
-This enables AMF and SMF taking decisions based on the typical Dispersion data of the UE as soon as they are becoming serving the UE.
+This enables AMF and SMF taking decisions based on the typical Dispersion data of the UE as soon as they are becoming serving elements of the UE.
+Such decision may include, e.g:

-Editor's note: How the AMF and SMF use the retrieved dispersion data for AM and SM procedure;

-Editor's note: What type(s) of dispersion data can be stored as subscription data;

-Editor's note: How to ensure the retrieved dispersion data is up-to-date as subscription data, e.g. when the AF requests dispersion data from the NWDAF and thus stores it as subscription data.
+- an AMF using the expected transaction dispersion information from expected UE behaviour as input for selecting an SMF at PDU session establishment;

+- an AMF comparing the expected transaction dispersion information from expected UE behavior to the most recent collected information to characterize a suspected misbehaving UE.

+- an AMF sending the expected data dispersion information from expected UE behavior to the NSSF, which uses it as input for selecting a network slice and AMF, at UE registration time; If NSSF is not deployed, the AMF uses the data dispersion as an input for selecting a network slice.

+- an SMF using the expected data dispersion information from expected UE behaviour as input for selecting a UPF at PDU session establishment